 Getting to Mountain Waters from Nelson

 From downtown Nelson, follow the signs East toward Balfour.
 Two blocks before the Orange Bridge over the Kootenay River you will see a Husky Service Station (on the corner of Nelson Ave and Elwyn St.) Take a right on Elwyn St and travel uphill, passing the 10th Street Campus of Selkirk College on the left just before Elwyn turns to a dirt road.
 Continue up Elwyn another 100 meters, through two corners until you reach a T intersection.
 Take a left onto Svaboda Road at the intersection and continue up Svaboda for a little more than two kilometers until you reach Mountain Waters.
-On the way you will pass through some recent logging activity on a adjacent property, and once you are back in the forest you will be looking for the second driveway on the left hand side.
-There will be a large Mountain Waters sign at the foot of our driveway.
-Svaboda Road is a narrow and steep mountain road, please use caution and watch for other vehicles and pedestrians.
+On the way you will pass through some recent logging activity on a adjacent property, and once you are back in the forest you will be looking for the third driveway on the left hand side.
+There will be a large Mountain Waters sign.
+Bear left once you are on our driveway, the retreat centre is at the bottom of the driveway.
+Please note that Svaboda Road is a narrow and steep mountain road, one lane wide in a few sections, so use caution and watch for other vehicles and pedestrians.

 For those of you using Google Maps please note that in the past some guests have arrived at the Mountain Waters Spa at 205 Victoria St. Please double check to make sure that you have the Mountain Waters Retreat location.